MichaelCurrin/dev-cheatsheets/cheatsheets/git/status.md

            The version parameter is used to specify the format version.
 This is optional and defaults to the original version v1 format.

+           ...

+           (This makes output without color for safety.
+Using with no arguments is OK.)

        -v, --verbose
            In addition to the names of files that have been changed, also show the textual changes that are staged to be committed (i.e., like the output of git diff --cached).
 If -v is specified twice, then